French prisoners of war in World War II: Prison camps

 Initially most French prisoners were detained in France, but after repeated escapes, the Germans decided to move the vast majority to new camps in Germany and Eastern Europe.

 Conditions in camps varied considerably geographically and over time.
 Conditions were particularly poor in the summer of 1940, when facilities proved insufficient to accommodate the large number of new POWs, and in the particularly cold winter that same year.
 Gradually, as prisoners were repatriated, relieving overcrowding, conditions generally improved.
 From 1943, however, as the war on the Eastern Front turned against Germany, conditions worsened and the food supply became more precarious.
 Some camps were purpose-built, like Stalag II-D, but others could be former barracks, asylums or fortresses.

 Prisoners were generally divided into camp by rank.
 Officers, given different status to other ranks, were imprisoned in Oflags (short for Offizierslager or "Officers' Camp") while NCOs and other ranks were imprisoned in Stalags (or Stammlager, "Main Camp").
-Each Stalag included numerous Arbeitskommandos (work unit) outside the camp itself, some of which could be hundreds of kilometers away.
+Each Stalag included numerous Arbeitskommandos (work units) outside the camp itself, some of which could be hundreds of kilometers away.
 The vast majority of prisoners (c.
 93 percent) were not confined behind barbed wire, but instead worked in German factories or in farms, sometimes without guards.

 Prisoners arriving in camps were divided into groups by the Germans.
 Mostly, this consisted of bringing soldiers of similar backgrounds (Communists, Jews or Bretons) together for administrative purposes and to limit their interaction with other prisoners.
 Although this sorting of soldiers generally occurred on a small scale only, a camp was established at Lübeck for French prisoners dubbed "enemies of the Reich", where they could be detained in isolation.
 Prisoners considered rebellious, however, were often sent to special camps in which conditions were extremely poor.